Governance¶

 Enhancement Proposals¶

-For contentious decision-making votes (not including appointment votes), a proposal must have been made public for discussion before the vote.
+For contentious decision-making votes (not including appointment votes), a proposal should be made public for discussion before the vote.
 It is recommended that this proposal is made as a consolidated document, in the form of an “aeon Enhancement Proposal” (AEP).
 The AEP template is available here, but the use of said template is not a requirement.
-A detailed issue or pull request can substitute an AEP if all parties believe it is sufficient, but a more formal proposal can be requested by any core developer.
+A detailed issue or pull request can substitute an AEP if all parties believe it is enough, but a more formal proposal can be requested by any core developer.

 A vote does not have to be called for an AEP to be submitted.
 If a contributor wants to make a more formal proposal or believes a change will be controversial, an AEP can be submitted to the community for discussion and comment.